johnshields/SHA512-Calculator/workings/Research-and-Development-Diary.md

 ## Week Two
 This week the Lab on [Bit Operations](https://github.com/johnshields/TOA-Labs/blob/main/bit_operations/main.c) was finished.
 What I mainly learned from the Lab is how to use the unary, binary, and ternary operators.
 I played around with them a lot by changing the ints and breaking apart the functions to understand how these operators all work.
 Also, this week in the Labs it was said that pages 24-26 of the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) describe the algorithm for the SHA-512.
 I had looked over this last week but I looked over it again to get a better understanding.

+## Week Three
+This week in the labs focused on dealing with command line arguments in C using getopt, a C library function used to parse command-line options of the Unix/POSIX style.
+Also, in the labs, Turing's work on computability was looked into as it relates to work in this module in many ways.
+As well as Turning's work, in the labs, Chomsky's work on formal languages were also looked at to see how it relates to this module's work.

+***
+###### END OF RESEARCH AND DEVELOPMENT DIARY